4 killed, 9 injured in downtown Louisville shooting; suspected gunman dead

 Police identified the four slain victims as Joshua Barrick, 40; Thomas Elliot, 63; Juliana Farmer, 45; and James Tutt, 64.
 Louisville Metro Police Department interim Chief Jacquelyn Gwinn-Villaroel identified the gunman as a 23-year-old man who worked at the bank.

-At least two police officers were shot while exchanging gunfire with the gunman, Humphrey said.
-One of the officers was in critical condition and undergoing surgery, and another person was also in critical condition.
+Three people were in critical condition at University of Louisville Hospital, including a police officer, Gwinn-Villaroel said.
+Officer Nickolas Wilt, 26, was shot in the head and was in critical but stable condition after surgery, the chief said.
+Another officer was grazed by a bullet and the third suffered minor injuries, the chief said.

-Humphrey said the other wounded officer appeared to have received "non-critical" injuries.
-The two officers and seven civilians were being treated at UofL Hospital, the hospital said.
-At least three patients have already been discharged, the hospital said.
+Three victims were listed in non-critical condition, and three other victims have been treated and released, she said.

 Governor Andy Beshear and Louisville Mayor Craig Greenberg told reporters Elliot was their friend.
-The governor had earlier said he lost another friend in the rampage, but he said during a Monday afternoon press conference that he was misinformed and the friend was actually OK.
-A third friend of the governor's was hurt in the shooting and was being treated in a hospital.
+The governor had earlier said he lost another friend in the rampage, but he said during the afternoon press conference that he was misinformed and the friend was actually OK.
+A third friend of the governor's was hurt in the shooting and was being treated in the hospital.

 Humphrey said officers responded to the shooting within three minutes of being dispatched and credited the quick response with saving lives.